Farewell, John Hurt

-- Tinker Tailor Soldier Spy (2011) based on John Le Carré‘s novel, starred Gary Oldman as George Smiley and John Hurt as Control.
+The spy thriller Tinker Tailor Soldier Spy (2011) based on John Le Carré‘s novel, starred Gary Oldman as George Smiley and John Hurt as Control.
 Actors Colin Firth and Ciarán Hinds were also in the cast of Tinker Tailor Soldier Spy;

 Four movies featuring John Hurt are slated to be released posthumously in 2017, including Darkest Hour, in which he plays Neville Chamberlain.

 In August 2015 John Hurt spoke about not fearing death in an interview with Radio Times:

 “I can’t say I worry about mortality, but it’s impossible to get to my age and not have a little contemplation of it…We’re all just passing time, and occupy our chair very briefly.“

 Actor John Hurt in 2015.
 (Photo: Wikimedia Commons)

 Farewell, John Hurt.
 You will be missed.